rbms-bsc/DCRMR/_pages/Series/Parallel-title-of-series.md

 >Parallel title of series: <CITE>Villes du Canada, vues à vol d'oiseau</CITE>
 >Title proper of series: <CITE>Canadian cities, bird's eye views</CITE>

 >Example:
 >Parallel title of series: <CITE>European university papers</CITE>
 >Parallel title of series: <CITE>Publications universitaires européennes</CITE>
 >Title proper of series: <CITE>Europäische Hochschulschriftent</CITE>

-<a name="6.22.3.2">6.22.3.2</a> Optionally, if it is considered that the parallel titles of series are too numerous to list exhaustively, and that some may be omitted without significant loss of identification, omit parallel series titles after the first using the mark of omission.
+<a name="6.22.3.2">6.22.3.2</a> *Optionally*, if it is considered that the parallel titles of series are too numerous to list exhaustively, and that some may be omitted without significant loss of identification, omit parallel series titles after the first using the mark of omission.

 ## 6.22.4 Parallel subseries titles

-<a name="6.22.4.1">6.22#.4.1</a> If there are both parallel series titles and subseries titles on the resource, transcribe each subseries after the series title to which it relates.
+<a name="6.22.4.1">6.22.4.1</a> If there are both parallel series titles and subseries titles on the resource, transcribe each subseries after the series title to which it relates.
 If any parallel titles have been omitted from the transcription, also omit their associated subseries.